SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 <br></br>
 Logo and figures were created using Microsoft Word; images were formatted using Canva.
 ## Acknowledgements
-- Thanking the SPARC team
+- We would like to thank the SPARC Codeathon 2024 team for all their guidance and support.